top of page

 Both formats prioritize the joy of learning, collaboration, and personal growth.
 Workshop Camps encourage creativity and skill-building without external elements, while Production Camps offer a hands-on opportunity to explore additional aspects of theatre-making.

-WHAT IS THE DIFFERENCE BETWEEN "Kids" and "Jr." and "Young Performer's" TITLES?
+WHAT IS THE DIFFERENCE BETWEEN "Kids" and "Jr." and "Youth Edition" TITLES?

 The only difference is length.
 It does not indicate that the material is for younger or older students.
 "Jr" and "YP" titles are adapted to be an hour-long final presentation.
 Vault Theatre's two-week long camps, Cinderella, James and the Giant Peach, Jr., and Elf, Jr. are hour-long titles.
 The "Kids" titles are adapted to be 30-minute-long final presentations.
 Vault Theatre's week-long camps are Kids titles this year that title is 101 Dalmatians.